rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

   operator must refer to an array of a type compatible with the type of the rest parameter.

 .. index::
+   call argument
-   function
+   function call
-   method
+   method call
-   constructor
+   constructor call
    semantic check
    argument
    rest parameter
    spread operator
    compatible type
+   type
-   type compatibility
+   compatibility
-   parameter

 |